jht1493/p5VideoKit/README.md

-[p5VideoKit is dashboard for mixing video in the browser.](https://github.com/jht1493/p5VideoKit) You can apply visual effects to live video from connected cameras or streaming from other devices on the internet. p5ViewKit is designed to be re-usable and extented with your own p5js code for visual effects and interaction.
+[p5VideoKit is dashboard for mixing video in the browser.](https://github.com/jht1493/p5VideoKit) You can apply visual effects to live video from connected cameras or streaming from other devices on the internet. p5ViewKit is designed to be re-usable and extended with your own p5js code for visual effects and interaction.

 The code and documentation is in development.